kshitiz-patel/Microsoft-Engage-Algorithms/README.md

 Video Demo: []<br/>

 ## Functions & Features:
-This is a single page web app made usinf AJAX request which loading lands on the index.html where the user will find a search bar inbuit with manual as well as voice based search
+This is a single page web app made using AJAX request which on loading lands on the index.html where the user will find a search bar inbuit with **manual as well as voice based search** to search his/her favorite movie.
 ### Recommendation System:

 ### Auto-Search Complete:
+This Auto-search feature is built using JavaScript, which basically takes the input from the user and searches it in a movie array and shows the related items to the user based upon the query entered.

 ### Voice based Search:
+It Uses the **Web Speech API** to perform the Speech to Text function which then gives back the text in the input field as per the voice instruction given by the user.
+To enable the voice recognition just press the mic button in the search bar and speak out want you want to watch.

 ### Random Movie Suggestions:
+Sometimes users want to watch something but don’t know what to watch.
+So here is the solution by just pressing the **Surprise Me** button at the top right corner of the navigation bar the user will get a random movie suggestion which is done through a random function.

 ### Sentiment Analysis of Review:
+Initially, the reviews are fetched from IMDb Database using the movie ID, and then using the Naive Bayes Model the reviews are analyzed whether they are positive or negative.
+For a positive review, it assigns 1 to the review and assigns 0 to a negative review then it’s displayed to the user using JavaScript ate the frontend.

 ## Architecture of the Web App:
 <img src="https://drive.google.com/file/d/1F7S3jb5C3zuWue3nUHpX2y66NLaAVQ3z/vie">